Tufts students are diverse in more ways than one.

 Socioeconomic Diversity

 Since 1852, Tufts has been committed to the vision of its founders to educate all people, regardless of their socioeconomic background.
 In 2019, Tufts was recognized among the first cohort of “First-Gen Forward” institutions by NASPA’s Center for First-Generation Student Success in acknowledgement of Tufts’ commitment to supporting first-generation student achievement.
 Approximately 12 percent of students are the first in their family to attend college.
-Our first-generation students build community through the FIRST Resource Center, the optional first-year advising seminar for first-gen students, a faculty/staff mentorship program, and a pre-orientation program called BEAST (Building Engagement and Access for Students at Tufts).
+Our first-generation students build community through the FIRST Resource Center, the optional first-year advising seminar for first-gen students, a faculty/staff mentorship program, and a pre-orientation program called Building Engagement and Access for Students at Tufts (BEAST) (Building Engagement and Access for Students at Tufts).
 About 44 percent percent of Tufts students are recipients of need-based financial aid and 12 percent receive federal Pell Grants.
 Last year, we awarded more than $120 million in financial aid to undergraduate students and Tufts proudly meets the full demonstrated need of all admitted students, regardless of citizenship status, for all four years.

 Sexuality and Gender Diversity

 Tufts is included in Campus Pride’s 40 most LGBTQ-friendly colleges.
 Tufts' LGBT Center supports the needs of lesbian, gay, bisexual, transgender, and queer students, faculty, staff, and alumni in an intentional and welcoming environment.
-Tufts boasts a number of LGBT student organizations (like the Queer Student Association), a first-year peer leader program (Team Q), weekly discussion groups (like T-Time), and an LGBTQ-themed housing unit (Rainbow House).
+Tufts boasts a number of LGBT student organizations (like Queer Desis), a first-year peer leader program, weekly discussion groups, and an LGBTQ-themed housing unit (Q'munity House).
 Along with the Trans and Queer Center for Advocacy and Resources at Tufts, these groups sponsor speakers, movie nights, and other social and educational events for LGBTQ students and allies.
 Tufts has an open housing policy, which means we don’t use gender as a determining factor for housing arrangements, and students are free to create living situations that work for them.
 Tufts’ student medical insurance plan includes services for transgender students, including hormone therapy and gender reassignment surgery.
 The greater Boston area is particularly welcoming to its large number of LGBT students and Massachusetts is famous for being the first state to legalize same-sex marriage and for having some of the strongest anti-discrimination statutes in the country.

 Students with Disabilities or Chronic Illness